-- 5.39 Air pollution has a significant effect on public health, and poor air quality is the largest environment risk to human health in the UK.
+5.39 Air pollution has a significant effect on public health, and poor air quality is the largest environment risk to human health in the UK.
 Epidemiological studies have shown that long-term exposure to air pollution (over years or lifetimes) reduces life expectancy, mainly due to cardiovascular and respiratory diseases and lung cancer.
-Short-term exposure (over hours or days) to elevated levels of air pollution can also cause a range of health impacts, including effects on lung function, exacerbation of asthma, increases in respiratory and cardiovascular hospital admissions and mortality.53 The youngest, older people and those with existing health conditions are most likely to be affected by exposure to air pollution.
-The exacerbation of respiratory conditions is particularly relevant in consideration of the COVID-19 pandemic. - Without action, it has been estimated that the health and social care costs of air pollution in England could reach £5.3 billion by 2035, primarily due to fine particulates54 (PM2.5).55 In Greater Manchester alone, exposure to fine particulates at current levels is estimated to contribute to around 1,200 deaths per annum.56 In addition to the direct human impacts, air pollution also harms the natural environment, adversely impacting on biodiversity, crop yields and the quality of water bodies.
-As cities compete to attract skilled workers, clean air may become an increasingly important differentiating factor. - Air pollution can also have significant impact on ecology.
-Therefore there are not only benefits to the population of improving air quality but there will also be positive ecological effects of this action. - 5.42 (AM5.4) A range of different types of pollutant negatively impact on air quality, including nitrogen oxides (NOx), small and fine particulate matter
+Short-term exposure (over hours or days) to elevated levels of air pollution can also cause a range of health impacts, including effects on lung function, exacerbation of asthma, increases in respiratory and cardiovascular hospital admissions and mortality.
+The youngest, older people and those with existing health conditions are most likely to be affected by exposure to air pollution.
+The exacerbation of respiratory conditions is particularly relevant in consideration of the COVID-19 pandemic.

-53 Public Health England (2018).
+&lt;sup>53 Public Health England (2018).
 Health Matters: Air Pollution.
 Available: Health matters: air pollution